Swift Playgrounds: Effective and Gritty

 When my students were working the Types section of Learn to Code 2, I had students correctly using while statements as they would have to write efficient code to solve the puzzles.
 One of my students, Nick, solved the "Portal On and Off" playground puzzle differently, though.
 Nick's code demonstrates that he learned how to use and increment variables to solve the "Portal On and Off" playground puzzle in a unique and interesting manner.
 This was not an expected manner to solve this playground in the Types section of Learn to Code 2.
 Nick's code shows that he is using what he recently learned to devise a unique and more efficient solution to the playground than the one I had.
 I think that Nick's solution demonstrates that the Swift Playgrounds learning tools were created in such a way that it enables students to learn Swift in small, bite-sized chunks that are not intimidating and easier to learn than traditional code-based introduction to coding courses.
 My students have the interest in learning to code which is why they choose to come to my school.
 They have connected to that interest in their time working in their Career-Tech program.
 The only piece that was missing was a tool that could provide my students a way to learn Swift in small, easy to learn lessons.
 Lessons that are presented in a non-threatening, non-intimidating learning environment.
 Based upon what I have seen this school year, I firmly believe that the Swift Playground learning tools have helped me provide that non-threatening, non-intimidating environment that will help my students develop the "grit" necessary to become successful coders.

-Teaching Swift with Swift Playgrounds screencast on Vimeo
+Teaching Swift with Swift Playgrounds screencast on YouTube

 Take a look at Nick's code